influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/tools/grafana.md

       ```

     - **AuthType**: Select **token**.
-    - **Token**: Provide your InfluxDB API token with read access to the buckets
+    - **Token**: Provide your InfluxDB API token with read access to the
-      you want to query.
+      databases you want to query.
     - **Require TLS/SSL**: Enable this toggle.

 6. Add connection **MetaData**.